 When to skip dealership financing

 Even if it is convenient, dealership financing isn’t always the best option.
-If you have bad credit or a high debt-to-income ratio, you’re more likely to get a lower interest rate with a credit union or bank than with dealer-arranged financing.
+If you have bad credit or a high debt-to-income ratio, you’re likelier to get a lower interest rate with a credit union or bank than with dealer-arranged financing.

-Or maybe you are at the dealership, and they are unable to match an offer you got from your lender.
-In that case, it is also sensible to skip dealership financing to save money, even if the dealer is offering a lower monthly payment.
+Or maybe you are at the dealership, and they cannot match your offer from an outside lender.
+In that case, it is also sensible to skip dealership financing to save money, even if the dealer offers a lower monthly payment.
 Remember, you will pay more interest if they stretch the loan over an extended period.

 Another reason to look elsewhere for a loan is a pushy dealer.
-While it is vital that they make the sale and secure your financing to meet goals, they should also be willing to give you a little time to get a rate quote from your bank.
+While they must make the sale and secure your financing to meet their goals, they should also be willing to give you a little time to get a rate quote from your bank.
 If they are unwilling to grant you this request, that’s your sign to move on.

 A car purchase is a major investment, and you want to take all the proper steps to get the best deal on financing.
 It is possible to save money if you opt to secure a loan through the dealership and use the right approach.

 Still, some circumstances would call for you to look elsewhere.
 Ideally, you want to get an auto loan with a low interest rate, minimal fees and a monthly payment that works for your budget, regardless of which route you take to get financing.